cheminfo/eln-docs/docs/30_structural_analysis/mass/50_peptide-and-nucleotide/README.md

 ## Links

 It is possible to create links inside the sequence of between sequence and variable groups.
 Links are defined using `#n` where `n` is a number.
-When generating all the possible molecular formula there should exactly 2 times each `#n` otherwise the MF is not valid.
+When generating all the possible molecular formula there should exactly 2 times each `#n` (or zero time) otherwise the MF is not valid.

-Examples:
+You will find here after 2 examples.

 ### Cyclic peptides